Current Projects

 Not Too Sweet: Essays on Eating (While) Filipino

-Rutgers University Press
+Rutgers University Press, under contract

 “Tell me what you eat, and I will tell you what you are,” the oft-quoted gourmand Jean-Anthelme Brillat-Savarin once wrote in his 1825 classic, The Physiology of Taste.
 While this is a beloved and even celebrated quote, for Asian migrants to North America, it suggests something darker and more sinister.
 Since the arrival of Asian cooks in the 19th century, Asian foods have been imagined as both exotic curiosities and dangerous to the American gut.
 One only needs to look at the COVID-19 pandemic, in which Chinese restaurants were the first businesses to suffer, out of racist fears around the safety of their foods.
 And for migrant communities from the Philippines in particular, their cuisines have been made invisible like their home country’s brutal histories of colonization and subjugation by the United States, and their kinfolk’s experiences as precarious migrant workers around the world.
 At once analytical and intimate, Not Too Sweet paints a picture of how that most vulnerable act, sharing food, is also embroiled with the violent histories that Asian migrants have faced across the Pacific for the last two hundred years.
 Through these stories of everyday food cultures in the Filipino diaspora, I make a case for “lunchbox politics”: that food isn’t just a frivolous topic, but is at the heart and center of how we can imagine a world beyond the racisms of our imperial present.